What We Do

 Dr Amber Ghaddar

-Amber is one of the founder of AllianceBlock.
+Amber is one of the founders of AllianceBlock.
 Founded in 2018, it rebuilds capital markets with emerging tech.
 With a $200M+ valuation, AllianceBlock is one of the few successful blockchain projects founded by a woman.
 Amber spent more than 7 years between Goldman Sachs & JP Morgan London, first in structured solution space and later in trading.
 She is a thought leader in crypto where she's been quoted on various media (Forbes, Bloomberg, BBC...), a university guest lecturer on the subject of cryptocurrencies, a TEDx speaker and an angel investor.

 Bridget is the founder of The Bigger Pie.
 The Bigger Pie was founded in 2019 and aims to support women in tech through a variety of initiatives from providing a support network, active community, highlighting much needed roles models, leadership skills and getting female founders funded.
 She has recently founded the 0 to CTO program to respond to both the lack of engineers in Web 3.0 and lack of women by upskilling and reskilling exceptional women developers.